Inversion of adjunction for rational and Du Bois pairs: Deformation of Du Bois pairs

 In \cite[Corollary~4.2]{KovacsSchwedeDBDeforms}, we showed the following result: Let $f : X \to B$ be a flat proper family over a smooth curve $B$ with a fiber $X_0$, $0 \in B$, having Du Bois singularities.
 Then there is an open neighborhood $0 \in U \subseteq B$ such that the fibers $X_u$ have Du Bois singularities for $u \in U$.
 In this section, we generalize this result to Du Bois pairs.
 We mimic our previous approach as much as possible.

 First we need a lemma which is presumably well known but for which we know no reference.

 \begin{lemma} Let $X$ be a reduced scheme and $Z\subseteq X$ a reduced subscheme with ideal sheaf $\sI_Z$.
-Further let $H\subseteq X$ be a Cartier divisor with ideal sheaf $\sI_H$ such that $H$ does not contain any irreducible components of either $X$ or $Z$.
+Further let $H\subseteq X$ be an effective Cartier divisor with ideal sheaf $\sI_H$ such that $H$ does not contain any irreducible components of either $X$ or $Z$.
 Then \end{lemma}